servalproject/serval-dna/doc/Development.md

 Serval DNA supports [Swift][], the language that Apple recommend for developing iOS apps for their mobile devices such as phones and tablets.
-The `./configure` script [generated from configure.ac](#autotools) detects whether a [Swift 4][] compiler is present, or failing that, a [Swift 3][] compiler, and if so, then produces a Makefile that will compile [servaldswift.swift][] into the *servaldswift* executable, to prove that the Swift [module map](../module.modulemap) allows Swift source code to invoke internal Serval DNA functions.
+The `./configure` script [generated from configure.ac](#autotools) detects whether a [Swift 4.1][] compiler is present, and if so, then produces a Makefile that will compile [servaldswift.swift][] into the *servaldswift* executable, to prove that the Swift [module map](../module.modulemap) allows Swift source code to invoke internal Serval DNA functions.

 The `./configure` script can be passed the following variables, either as environment variables or using the `VARNAME=value` syntax on its command line: